RastislavKish/sdam/README.md

 * Graphical frontend, written in Python
 * Rust core

 The graphical frontend is a Briefcase app using the Toga GUI framework, which manages interaction with the user (not anything else).
-It includes a PyO3 package called gui_py, which is supposed to represent a SDAM document, which is functionally self-contained i.e. it can start recording into itself, stop recording into itself, start, pause and otherwise control playback, provide information about marks etc. Although, not all concepts of SDAM are reflected in its core, for example, timetravel is technically implemented as playback happening at the same time as recording, however the core does not implement it as a separate functionality, it's upto the GUI to control both activities and present them as a consistent function to the user.
+It includes a PyO3 package called backend, which is supposed to represent a SDAM document, which is functionally self-contained i.e. it can start recording into itself, stop recording into itself, start, pause and otherwise control playback, provide information about marks etc. Although, not all concepts of SDAM are reflected in its core, for example, timetravel is technically implemented as playback happening at the same time as recording, however the core does not implement it as a separate functionality, it's upto the GUI to control both activities and present them as a consistent function to the user.

-At this moment, gui_py can work with only one document at a time, just like the whole GUI, and the interface are simple top-level functions.
+At this moment, backend can work with only one document at a time, just like the whole GUI, and the interface are simple top-level functions.

 The SDAM core library consists of two important parts:

 * a Sdam structure, intended to represent a SDAM document for Rust frontends
 * AudioHandler actor, this is basically the actual implementation of all the functions the Sdam structure provides, internally, Sdam always starts this actor when it's created and then just communicates with it through messages.
 The actor is called AudioHandler for historical reasons, it will likely eventually get renamed when I come up with a less confusing name.
-Either way, this nor any other actor are not intended to be used by anything outside the core library, i.e. they're completely internal implementation detail.
+Either way, this nor any other actor are not intended to be used by anything outside the core library, i.e. they're a completely internal implementation detail.

 ## License